bkeroack/elita/doc/endpoints.rst

 ..
 NOTE::
    Exactly one of auth_token or Auth-Token must be provided for every resource that requires authorization.
-Multiple auth_token parameters/headers are considered errors and will result in authentication failure.
+Multiple auth_token parameters and/or headers is considered an error and will result in authentication failure.

 * ``pretty``: Pretty-print JSON response? ("true", "false", "yes", "no")